Last Updated on 19th March 2026 by admin

 The ecosystem of Lake Huron is the home to an astounding amount of aquatic organisms.
 Its cool and clear waters support fish species like lake trout, walleye, whitefish, yellow perch and smallmouth bass.
 The bald eagles and ospreys, herons, loons, beavers, and black bears can be found in the surrounding wetlands, dunes, and forests.

-There are 120 lighthouses guarding Lake Huron around its shore.
+There are 120 lighthouses guarding Lake Huron along its shores.
 Lake Huron is not only a natural resource but it is also a cultural and economic lifeline.
-Its waters serve the shipping, fishing and tourism industries and give freshwater to millions of individuals on Ontario and Michigan.
+Its waters serve the shipping, fishing and tourism industries and provide freshwater to millions of people on Ontario and Michigan.
 Its beautiful scenery, clean waters and variety of the ecosystems have made it a paradise to nature lovers and outdoor adventure addicts.

 2. Lake Victoria